Temples of The Church of Jesus Christ of Latter-day Saints

 Temple History

-The Provo Utah Temple was the sixth temple built in Utah and the first built in Utah County.
+The Provo Temple was the sixth temple built in Utah and the first built in Utah County.
+It was rebuilt as the Provo Utah Rock Canyon Temple in the 2020s.

-The Provo Utah Temple and Provo City Center Temple were the second pair of temples to be built in the same city, following the Jordan River Utah Temple (1981) and Oquirrh Mountain Utah Temple (2009) in South Jordan, Utah.
+The Provo Utah Rock Canyon Temple (1972) and Provo City Center Temple (2016) were the second pair of temples to be built in the same city, following the Jordan River Utah Temple (1981) and Oquirrh Mountain Utah Temple (2009) in South Jordan, Utah.

-The announcement of the Provo Utah Temple and Ogden Utah Temple was prompted by a statistic computed in the mid-1960s that 52 percent of all ordinance work was performed in three temples: the Logan Utah Temple, the Manti Utah Temple, and the Salt Lake Temple.
+The announcement of the Provo Temple and Ogden Temple was prompted by a statistic computed in the mid-1960s that 52 percent of all ordinance work was performed in three temples: the Logan Temple, the Manti Temple, and the Salt Lake Temple.

-The original design for the Provo Utah Temple included a gold-leafed statue of the angel Moroni atop a gold-colored spire.
+The original design for the Provo Temple included a gold-leafed statue of the angel Moroni atop a gold-colored spire.
 The statue was eventually eliminated from the design, though one was added over 31 years after its dedication as part of a renovation project in 2003 that also changed the spire color from gold to white.
+The Provo Utah Rock Canyon Temple, which replaced the Provo Temple, was designed with no angel Moroni.

-President Joseph Fielding Smith presided at the dedication of the Provo Utah Temple, but at his request, the prayer he had written was offered by President Harold B. Lee, first counselor in the First Presidency.
+President Joseph Fielding Smith presided at the dedication of the Provo Temple, but at his request, the prayer he had written was offered by President Harold B. Lee, First Counselor in the First Presidency.

 Jordan River Utah Temple